Harmondsworth Great Barn: Structure

-The rows of arcade posts support tie beams, with curved braces to strengthen the frame.
-The collar beam, which supports the opposing principal rafters, is supported by the crown post.
-Roof purlins run the length of the barn and are tenoned into the principal rafters, with additional support from curved wind braces.
-Some aspects of this design are unusual, both in the way that they are executed and in terms of their early date.
-A number of features in the barn's carpentry are described by English Heritage as "experimental, precocious and regionally unusual," which is attributed to the very high level of skill of the master carpenters who built it.
+Some aspects of the barn's design are unusual, both in the way that they are executed and in terms of their early date.
+The wall-plates of the aisle are made in sections and fixed (with tenon joints) into the aisle ties, rather than being strong and continuous, with the aisle ties fixed to the wall-plates.
+Another feature is that the purlins of the nave are fixed to the main rafters, rather than the normal method of being clasped between rafters and collar.
+Further, there is a crown-strut between the collar and the tie-beam.
+These features in the barn's carpentry are described by English Heritage as "experimental, precocious and regionally unusual".
+They attribute these to the high level of skill of the barn's master carpenters.

 The use of aisles enabled the barn's architects to increase its width and by doing so, provided the maximum space for threshing floors.
 The longer the barn was, the more threshing floors could be provided.
 English barns went through an evolution in the number of threshing floors; the earliest had just one central floor, a design that became the commonest to be found in Britain.
 Harmondsworth Great Barn is unusual in having three threshing floors, allowing much more grain to be threshed at one time.

-The boards on the exterior of the barn are made from a mixture of oak, elm and softwoods such as pine and fir.
-Some are of modern or relatively modern origins; those on the south end of the barn are noticeably lighter in colour than the rest and are the result of the repairs made after the 1972 fire.
-Each side of the barn's roof holds 92 tile courses and a total of around 76,000 tiles, which were originally held in place by oak pegs.
-Many of the tiles have been replaced over the years and the oak pegs have been replaced by galvanised peg nails due to the effects of decay.

-The floor of the barn was originally made of hard-packed flint gravel held together with iron panning, excavated from a local gravel deposit, which was used as a more readily available alternative to stone.
-In subsequent years it was repaired with brick, tile and, ultimately, cement, obscuring the original appearance of the floor.
-An indication of how it would have looked can still be obtained from the outside of the west side of the barn.
+The barn features multiple apotropaic marks intended to turn away evil influences by magic.
+Its carpenters have left an extensive array of assembly marks on the woodwork, indicating how the wooden structure was to be put together.

 The design of the barn has provided inspiration to a number of architects in the 19th and 20th centuries who were involved with the Gothic Revival movement.
 Sir George Gilbert Scott visited the barn in 1850 and sketched it, using its design as the basis for proposals for the new ChristChurch Cathedral in Christchurch, New Zealand.
 The library of Mansfield College, Oxford designed by Basil Champneys in the late 1880s also owes its inspiration to the barn.
 Bedales School's library, completed in 1922 and designed by Ernest Gimson, may also have had its origins in the barn's design.